book-g/DSA-Using-C/Data_Structures_Using_C/6__Linked_Lists/1__Introduction/4__Memory_Allocation_and_De-allocation_for_a_Linked_List/readme.md

+## 4. Memory Allocation and De-allocation for a Linked List

  >  We have seen how a linked list is represented in the memory.
 If we want to add a node to an already existing linked list in the memory, we first find free space in the memory and then use it to store